vsgurung/Python-addins-for-ArcMap-and-ArcCatalog/README.md

-# Python addin for ArcMap
+# Python addin for ArcMap and ArcCatalog
-This python addin for ArcMap allows user to choose a different data source.
+This repository is a collection of various python addins developed for ArcMap and ArcCatalog.